onemanking/unity-addressable-with-unirx/README.md

 - Every methods above already implement in `AddressableObject` script.

   - In any case when you want to load Unity asset, just create a derive class that inherit from abstract class `AddressableObject` like example below.
-  - in example, we want to load TMP_FontAsset as addressable asset.
+  - In the example, it's load TMP_FontAsset as addressable asset.

-  - note the `LoadCompleted` method, that is a abstract method that you must to implement into derived class to do actions with loaded asset.
+  - Note the `LoadCompleted` method, this is a abstract method that you must to implement into derived class to do an action with loaded asset.
 In this case the script just assign font asset to `_Text`.

 ```c#
 public class FontLoad : AddressableObject